Modernly designed loft bathroom in Robin Hood

 Is my house in Robin Hood, Derbyshire suitable for an attic conversion?

-The minimum height you need for a loft conversion is 2.2 metres, and you can easily determine this yourself.
+The minimum height you need for a loft conversion is 2.2 metres, and you can quickly determine this yourself.
 Take a measuring tape and run it from the flooring to the ceiling at the highest part of the space.
-If it’s 2.2 metres or more, your loft ought to be tall enough to convert.
+If it’s 2.2 metres or more, your loft ought to be tall enough to transform.
 Victorian houses tend to be lower than those built from the 1930s onwards, so may not have enough headroom height.

-Depending upon when it was built, your house will either have roof trusses or rafters.
+Depending on when it was built, your house will either have roof trusses or rafters.
 By putting your head up into your loft hatch, you will have the ability to know straight away what kind of roof you have.

 Rafters run along the edge of the roof and will leave most of the triangular area below hollow.
 Trusses are supports that run through the cross-section of the loft.
 Transforming a loft with trusses is possible, however extra structural support is needed to replace the trusses, and it’s likely to be more costly.

 Lots of people overlook to consider changes to the flooring below the attic when planning a conversion.
 It’s worth having a think about where the staircase is likely to go and how much space it may take up.
-Even a well-designed space-saving staircase could take up a sizeable piece of a space, so make sure you have area you’re content to lose.
+Even a well-designed space-saving staircase could take up a significant piece of a space, so make sure you have area you’re content to lose.

 What kind of loft conversions are there?